copier-org/copier/docs/configuring.md

 ### Include other YAML files

-The `copier.yml` file supports multiple documents as well as using the `!include` tag to include settings and questions from other yaml files.
+The `copier.yml` file supports multiple documents as well as using the `!include` tag to include settings and questions from other YAML files.
 This allows you to split up a larger `copier.yml` and enables you to reuse common partial sections from your templates.
 When multiple documents are used, care has to be taken with question and settings that are defined in more than one document:

--   a question with the same name overwrites definitions from an earlier document
+-   A question with the same name overwrites definitions from an earlier document.
--   settings given in multiple documents for `exclude`, `skip_if_exists`, `jinja_extensions` and `secret_questions` are concatenated
+-   Settings given in multiple documents for `exclude`, `skip_if_exists`, `jinja_extensions` and `secret_questions` are concatenated.
--   other settings (such as `tasks` or `migrations`) overwrite previous defintions for these settings
+-   Other settings (such as `tasks` or `migrations`) overwrite previous definitions for these settings.

 !!! hint